nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 ### Design Decisions

-**File-Based Storage:**
-- Chosen for simplicity and ease of debugging
+**MySQL Database:**
-- No external database setup required
+- Production-ready relational database
+- ACID compliance for data integrity
+- Supports concurrent access and transactions
-- Suitable for single-user or low-traffic scenarios
+- Standard SQL for queries
-- Easy migration path to database via repository pattern
+- Easy to scale and backup
+- Repository pattern allows swapping to other databases

 **No Authentication:**
 - MVP scope focuses on core CRUD functionality